-Oracle Cloud Infrastructure Marketplace is an online store that offers applications specifically for customers of Oracle Cloud Infrastructure.
-In the Oracle Cloud Infrastructure Marketplace catalog, you can find images from partners that you can deploy on an Oracle Cloud Infrastructure Compute instance.
+Oracle Cloud Infrastructure Marketplace is an online store that offers solutions specifically for customers of Oracle Cloud Infrastructure.
+In the Oracle Cloud Infrastructure Marketplace catalog, you can find listings for two types of solutions from Oracle and trusted partners.
+Marketplace offers images that you can deploy on an Oracle Cloud Infrastructure Compute instance.
 Images are templates of virtual hard drives that determine the operating system and software to run on an instance.
-With an image from a partner, you have a more streamlined way of getting started with their software.
+Marketplace also offers stack listings.
+Stacks represent definitions of groups of Oracle Cloud Infrastructure resources that you can act on as a group.
+Each stack has a configuration which is made up of one or more declarative configuration files.
+With an image or a stack, you have a customized, more streamlined way of getting started with a publisher's software.

 Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.